Overview

 Once you complete your PhD, where do you see yourself?

-What advice do you have for other indigenous students who would like to apply for the Longboat?
+What advice do you have for other Indigenous students who would like to apply for the Longboat?